Estonia Visa and Passport Requirements

 Types and Cost

-Estonia is a member of the Schengen area.
+Estonia is a Schengen country, so the Schengen visa scheme applies.

 Extension of stay